AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/kilosort_postprocessing/README.md

 Output data
 -----------
 - **Updated Kilosort output files** : overwrites .npy files for spike times, cluster labels, amplitudes, and PC features.

-The original outputs can be extracted from the `rez.mat` file if necessary.
+- **output_summary.csv** : describing the changes made to the data.
+The five columns are:

+Cluster label
+Spikes in cluster after removing duplicates
+“within cluster” spikes removed
+“between cluster” spikes removed, summed over all Cluster label of the partner containing the most duplicates